racheldes/racheldes/README.md

 - 📫 How to reach me: on Linkedin www.linkedin.com/in/rachel-des-bordes
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm from Houston

-Hi, I'm Ruhama Endishaw 👋
-Welcome to my GitHub!
-I’m a cybersecurity student at Northeastern University, with a passion for exploring innovative solutions in tech and finance.
-Here, you'll find a mix of projects ranging from investment simulators and data analysis tools to web development and cybersecurity applications.
-I enjoy tackling challenging problems, whether it's through code, research, or design.

-🔍 About Me
-🎓 Major: Cybersecurity, expected graduation in May 2027 💻 Interests: Cybersecurity, asset management, fintech, product management, and user-focused application development 🎨 Projects: Many of my projects focus on creating intuitive, educational applications that make complex concepts accessible.
-🌟 Skills
-Languages: Python, Java, SQL
-Tools: Jupyter Notebooks, Git, LucidChart
-Frameworks: pandas for data analysis, basics of frontend development Cybersecurity Focus: Network security, ethical hacking, secure coding practices 🌱 Current Projects
-Virtual Investment Simulator: A project helping beginners explore stock market investments in a risk-free environment through simulated trading.
-International Business Insights: Presentations and projects exploring business concepts on a global scale.
-🚀 Future Goals
-I’m eager to build my expertise in cybersecurity and financial technology, with a vision to develop secure, user-friendly applications.
-I am also exploring potential roles in product management and software engineering to expand my skill set.

-📫 Let's Connect!
-LinkedIn: linkedin.com/in/yourusername
-Email: endishaw.r@northeastern.edu
-Thanks for stopping by, and feel free to reach out if you'd like to collaborate!
 -->